How to Lose Your Job by Supporting Palestine [UNLOCKED]

 I'm Peter.

 I'm here with Rhiannon.
+Hey.

 And Michael.
+Hi, everybody.

 Keeping it topical today.
+That's right.

 Special episode.
+Yeah.

-who had a somewhat similar experience, both of them going into big law jobs and having those offers, those jobs taken away from them for what they said.
+Both of them going into big law jobs and having those offers, those jobs taken away from them for what they said.

-You know, we thought it would be sort of interesting to talk to them about their experience, maybe talk about what, like, I don't know, big law diversity efforts actually mean, given stuff like this, right?
+You know, we thought it would be sort of interesting to talk to them about their experience, maybe talk about what like, I don't know, big law diversity efforts actually mean given stuff like this, right?

 Yeah, it's such a crazy time right now with the debate on free speech, whether it's on campus, in the workplace, you know, on social media.

 What we are seeing is really unprecedented repression of pro-Palestine expression, right?
+Expression of Palestinian solidarity.

 And these two, Rina and Janan, have, you know, suffered some of the most serious consequences.

-Janane, the day before she was supposed to start work at a big law firm, Foley and Gardner, she was fired.
+Jananne, the day before she was supposed to start work at a big law firm, Foley and Gardner, she was fired.
+Rina is a third-year law student.

 Now, before we get going, I do think it'd be useful to tell you folks what they actually got into trouble for, ostensibly, because we do touch on some of this in the conversation, but not right up front.

-So I think it will help color everyone's understanding of it.
+So I think it will help. color everyone's understanding of it.

-So Rena was the Student Bar Association president at NYU Law, sent out an email, part of which said, and this is shortly after the 10-7 attacks, that Israel bears full responsibility for the violence.
+So Rina was the Student Bar Association president at NYU Law, sent out an email, part of which said, and this is shortly after the 10-7 attacks, that Israel bears full responsibility for the violence.

 They point out that they were referring to violence generally, like the violence in the region, not something specific to the attacks.
+But I think that's how it was interpreted.

 And I think that's really the heart of what was objected to by their future employer.
+Janan had, like, I think a more complicated situation.

 Rhea, I'll let you explain that.